Gibson417/Bitloop/docs/templates/ISSUES.md

-# BitLoops – Starter Issue List
+# Bloops – Starter Issue List

 This document contains copy‑and‑paste templates for creating your first GitHub issues.
 Each issue corresponds to a key milestone in the MVP build.